 Among Scotland’s royal residences, Balmoral Castle is the official Scottish home of the Royal Family.
 Associated with Victoria and Albert – who acquired the estate and built a new castle during the 1850s – it is still used regularly.
 As such, little is available for viewing, but the largest room, the Ballroom, is – along with the formal gardens and vegetable garden.

 The Ballroom is particularly noted for its fine wooden panelling.
 Costumes, furniture, silverware and paintings by Edwin Landseer – a favourite artist of Queen Victoria – are usually displayed.
-To mark the Jubilee, a collection of The Queen’s gowns – with a diamond theme – will be on show.

 There is rather more to see at Edinburgh’s Palace of Holyroodhouse.
 Famously the home of Mary Queen of Scots, and infamously the scene of the murder of her secretary, Rizzio, it is now The Queen’s official residence in Scotland.
 The current palace dates from around 1670, the staterooms still seeing frequent use by the Royal Family.